ceharris/ocfs2-lock-validation/README.md

 supported only advisory locks using the ```flock```(2) system call.

 OCFS2 supports POSIX style locks (see ```lockf```(3) and ```fcntl```(2))
-but only when using an userspace cluster stack_.
+but only when using a _userspace cluster stack_.
 Apparently, the default O2CB cluster stack is a kernel-based cluster stack.

 Building